Best Remote Data Entry Jobs in 2026: Legit Opportunities and What They Pay

 - Gmail or personal email domains from “companies” — A recruiter from “UnitedHealth Group” emailing you from a Gmail address isn’t from UnitedHealth Group.

-We go deeper on the full remote job scam landscape in our guide to remote job scams — worth reading before you start any job search in this category.
+We go deeper on the full remote job scam environment in our guide to remote job scams — worth reading before you start any job search in this category.

 How to Stand Out When Applying